okhlybov/bitferry/README.md

 * Maintain an incremental files backup on a portable medium with multiple offsite copies of the repository

 ## Implementation

 The Bitferry itself is written in [Ruby](https://www.ruby-lang.org) programming language.
+Being a Ruby code, the Bitferry requires the platform-specific Ruby runtime, version 3.0 or higher.

 The source code is hosted on [GitHub](https://github.com/okhlybov/bitferry) and the binary releases in form of a GEM package are distributed through the [RubyGems](https://rubygems.org/gems/bitferry) repository channel.

+In addition, the platform-specific [Rclone](https://github.com/rclone/rclone/releases) and [Restic](https://github.com/restic/restic/releases) executables are required to be accessible through the `PATH` directory list or through the respective `RCLONE` and `RESTIC` environment variables.

 ## Kickstart